MeriVardanyan99/YSU_ASDS_thesis/README.md

 # YSU_ASDS_thesis
-Exploratory Analysis of Learned Representations by Self-Supervised Learning in Computer Vision
+"Exploratory Analysis of Learned Representations by Self-Supervised Learning in Computer Vision"

-STRUCTURE
+#STRUCTURE
 The project is structured into different files for clarity and maintainability:

 dataset.py: Contains functions to load and preprocess the datasets.